DylanCope/dylancope.github.io/index.md

 _June 6th, 2023:_ I will be at the CHAI Workshop on the 17th of June, 2023, presenting a poster on my work on applying Deep Reinforcement Learning to Tree Search, done in collaboration with Justin Svegliato and Stuart Russell.

-_May 5, 2023:_ My paper ["Real-time Evolution of Multicellularity with Artificial Gene Regulation "](https://arxiv.org/abs/2305.12249) has been accepted to the [2023 Conference on Artificial Life](https://2023.alife.org/) for an oral presentation and publication in the proceedings.
+_May 5, 2023:_ My paper ["Real-time Evolution of Multicellularity with Artificial Gene Regulation"](https://arxiv.org/abs/2305.12249) has been accepted to the [2023 Conference on Artificial Life](https://2023.alife.org/) for an oral presentation and publication in the proceedings.
 The conference will be hosted at Hokkaido University on July 24th to July 28th, 2023.

 _May 4, 2023:_ Nandi Schoots presented our paper ["Low-Entropy Latent Variables Harm Out-of-Distribution Performance"](https://domaingen.github.io/accepted) at the International Conference on Learning Representations (ICLR) Domain Generalization Workshop.